 The incident prompted a broader discourse on the ethical boundaries within which cricketing tactics should operate.
 It raised questions about the balance between the pursuit of victory and the preservation of the sport’s noble traditions.

 Rod Marsh, who was the Aussie wicket-keeper in the game, shook his head in disgust as he cried out, “No mate, no” to the Chappell brothers.
-Some like Bruce Edgar, who had scored a century in the game and was at the non-striker’s end, would later claimOpens in a new tab. that Lillee had deliberately moved outside the circle to convert that delivery into a no-ball.
+Some like Bruce Edgar, who had scored a century in the game and was at the non-striker’s end, would later claim that Lillee had deliberately moved outside the circle to convert that delivery into a no-ball.

 Bill Lawry, who was commentating at the time, remarked, “this is a little bit disappointing,” and after the match had finished, added, “this is a disappointing finish”